Pumpkin (film): Plot

-Carolyn McDuffy is a college senior beginning her last year of studies at a Southern California university.
-To help her sorority win a coveted award that has eluded them in past years, she joins them in training some handicapped young adults for the Challenged Games (a fictional version of the Special Olympics).
+Carolyn McDuffy is a college senior at a Southern California State University and is part of the sorority AO Pi, led by senior Julie Thurber.
+To win an award that has eluded them, the sorority sisters begin training a group of handicapped young adults for the Challenged games (a fictional version of the Special Olympics).
 Carolyn is paired with Jesse "Pumpkin" Romanoff, and is horrified as she has never been around challenged people.
-He is kind towards her and soon she finds herself developing affection towards him as he is genuine, unlike her boyfriend Kent Woodlands, and her sorority sisters, as led by Julie Thurber.
+He is kind to her and she begins to feel affection towards him, as he is genuine, unlike her boyfriend Kent Woodlands and her sorority sisters.
+Gradually, Carolyn's affection for Pumpkin inspires him to abandon his wheelchair and work hard to become the best athlete on the team.

-Carolyn experiences backlash and disdain about the relationship from her friends and family, including Pumpkin's own mother, Judy, despite the fact that her love has inspired him to get out of his wheelchair and become the best athlete on the team.
-Judy later walks into her son's room, discovering that Carolyn and Pumpkin have been sexually involved.

-Pumpkin's mother accuses Carolyn of raping her son, saying she "has no idea what she has done" to him.
-Then she calls Carolyn's college, causing her to be kicked out of both her sorority and expelled from the university.
-Carolyn makes a suicide attempt by taking most of the pills and solutions from her medicine cabinet, but vomits them up.
+Carolyn and Pumpkin's attraction deepens, for which Carolyn receives backlash from her friends and family.
+Eventually, the two become intimate, and are found in Pumpkin's bed by his mother Judy, who accuses her of raping her son, saying she "has no idea what she has done" to him.
+She calls the dean of SCSU, and Carolyn is kicked out of the university.
+While at her parents' home, Carolyn attempts suicide by ingesting pills, though she vomits them out afterwards.

-Hearing of Carolyn's suicide attempt, the sorority convinces the university to allow her back in, and she is encouraged to attend the sorority ball with Kent; Julie feels their attendance will help the sorority secure their award.
-At the ball, Pumpkin and his friends crash the party to allow Pumpkin a dance with Carolyn.
-Kent confronts Pumpkin, punching him repeatedly, who responds by tackling Kent to the ground, temporarily knocking him unconscious.
+Unable to forget about Carolyn, Kent goes to AO Pi and tells the sorority girls to bring back Carolyn or else he won't attend the formal.
+AO Pi convinces SCSU to allow her back in, and she is encouraged to attend the sorority ball with Kent, with Julie hoping this will help the sorority win the award.
+At the ball, Pumpkin and his friends crash the festivities, wanting to dance with Carolyn.
+Kent confronts Pumpkin and the two come to blows, after which a humiliated Kent leaves.
+Despite the sorority sisters trying to stop them from doing so, Carolyn and Pumpkin share a dance alone, gradually being joined by others.

-Humiliated, Kent leaves the dance.
-When Carolyn tries to take Pumpkin inside to the dance, Julie and her sorority sisters block the door.
-She pushes her way through with Pumpkin and they dance alone.
-Soon, other attendees are impelled to join them on the dance floor.

-Kent leaves the dance in his car, sobbing and driving erratically.
-He swerves to avoid a truck and plunges off a cliff with the car exploding in mid-air, crashing to the bottom.
-Carolyn goes to the hospital to check on Kent and finds that he is now paraplegic, though not burned from the explosion.
+Driving erratically, a distraught Kent swerves to avoid a truck and plunges off a cliff with the car exploding in mid-air, crashing into a river.
+At the hospital, Carolyn finds that he is now paraplegic, and he blames her for what happened.
+AO Pi ends their involvement with the team and their rival sorority wins the award.
+Carolyn ends her relationship with Pumpkin and announces to the sorority that she is leaving SCSU to enroll at Long Beach Tech.

-Kent blames Carolyn for his problems and she is left distraught.
-She drops out of college, swearing off Pumpkin forever.
-The sorority stops helping the team and their rival sorority wins the award.
-Carolyn enrolls at a public university, opening up to her encouraging peers.

-The sorority sisters have a change of heart and show up at the Olympic event.
-Kent is now the coach for Pumpkin's team, becoming both a motivator and humble.
-Pumpkin races his rival, a bully who berates him at every chance.
-Pumpkin is motivated by Kent, telling him to win it for Carolyn, saying she wouldn't want him to lose.
-As he is running, seeing her in the stands gives him a sudden burst of energy.
+At LBT, Carolyn begins to open up to her encouraging peers.
+AO Pi later has a change of heart and attends the Olympic event, where a now-humbled Kent is the team's coach.
+Pumpkin races against his rival, a bully who often berates him.
+Kent motivates him by telling him to win it for Carolyn, as she wouldn't want him to lose.
+As he is running, he sees Carolyn in the stands, giving him a burst of energy to win the race.
+As he is congratulated by everyone, Carolyn approaches and his mother finally accepts their relationship.
+They walk off together, discussing what name Pumpkin would prefer to be called, and Carolyn wondering if Pumpkin's earlier question about the moon was literal or metaphorical.
+Carolyn glances back with an ambiguous expression before leaving with Pumpkin.

-Pumpkin wins the race, and at the finish line is congratulated by the sorority sisters, his mother, and Kent.
-Carolyn comes down to see him as his mother is hugging him.
-She endears him to Carolyn, finally accepting her son's progress into a man.

-As Carolyn and Pumpkin walk off together, she asks him what name she should call him, and he replies that "Pumpkin will be fine."
-She then asks what he meant when he asked her early on in the film about the moon, wondering if the question was literal or metaphorical, to which he replies, "What?"
-Carolyn glances back with an ambiguous expression before continuing ahead.